Need help finding treatment? Speak with an advisor: (888) 289-4333 — Free & Confidential

 Every year, millions of Americans who need inpatient addiction treatment discover a painful reality: their insurance won't cover it.
 According to SAMHSA's National Survey on Drug Use and Health, only about 10% of people with a substance use disorder receive any form of treatment — and lack of insurance or inadequate coverage is consistently cited as the top barrier.

-The problem is straightforward.
-Inpatient residential rehab — the level of care most effective for moderate-to-severe substance use disorders — is expensive.
-A 30-day program typically costs $10,000 to $30,000.
-The facilities that provide this care need reliable reimbursement, which is why the vast majority accept PPO insurance but not HMO, Medicaid, or self-pay at reduced rates.
+Inpatient residential rehab — the level of care most effective for moderate-to-severe substance use disorders — typically costs $10,000 to $30,000 for a 30-day program.
+The facilities that provide this care need reliable reimbursement, which is why the vast majority accept PPO insurance and have limited options for those with HMO plans or no coverage.

 Why PPO Insurance Matters for Rehab

 PPO (Preferred Provider Organization) plans are preferred by treatment facilities for a specific reason: they offer out-of-network benefits.
-This means a facility in Florida can treat a patient with a PPO plan from New Jersey without needing a direct contract with the insurer.
+This means a facility anywhere in the country can treat a patient with a PPO plan without needing a direct contract with the insurer.
 The plan pays a percentage of the "reasonable and customary" charges regardless of network status.

 Option 1: Enroll in a PPO Plan